 Launch the Challenge

-Each module will create a new account for you and will automatically have the starting point necessary for you to complete the challenge successfully.
-This means that if you skip a module, you don’t have to worry about your account not working.
+Each module will create a new challenge account for you and will automatically have the starting point necessary for you to complete the challenge successfully.
+This means that if you skip a module, you don’t have to worry about your challenge account not working.
 It also means that if you add extra flair in an account, it will not carry through to the next challenge.

 It may take a few moments for us to create the new account and apply the necessary configuration.
 You should see a loading screen like this:

-Complete the tasks
+Complete the Tasks

 Read the background and follow the instructions provided on the page.
 Make sure to read the instructions carefully for each step.
 You should complete these tasks in the challenge environment you created in the first step.
-If you’ve closed out of that tab, no problem – you can access it again by clicking Open Challenge.
+If you’ve closed out of that tab, no problem – you can access it again by clicking OPEN CHALLENGE.

-Submit your work
+Submit your Work

-If at any point you need to restart the challenge and want to try again with a fresh account, you can do so by clicking on the dropdown and selecting Restart Challenge.
+If at any point you need to restart the challenge and want to try again with a fresh account, you can do so by clicking on the dropdown and selecting RESTART CHALLENGE.
 This will create a new account for you.

-Issue with Challenges
+Help with Challenges

-- First, post in the Community!
-We have a category devoted to helping people with Challenges and this is the fastest way to get help.
-You can access that category here.
-Just make sure you include the link to your challenge account so we can take a look.
+If you are having trouble completing a challenge or have any questions post in the Community!
+We have a devoted to helping people with challenges and this is the fastest way to get questions answered.
+Make sure to include the name of the module and a link to your challenge account so we can help!

 Enter an account name and click “Create”.
 These accounts are meant to be temporary and will only be accessible for 90 days after creation.
-These are not for building features you want in your production account.
+Note that these are not for building features you want in your production account.